eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 ### The Power of the Honest Ballot

-When you choose an "honest ballot", you optimize away from getting the *most* preferred candidate possible, and instead optimize on getting any *acceptable* candidate.
+When you choose an "honest ballot", you optimize away from getting the *most* **preferred** candidate possible, and instead optimize on getting *any* **acceptable** candidate.
 For some, like myself, this is just as good.
 As long as an acceptable candidate wins, I don't really care so much about which one wins.
+But I understand this is not a universal experience.

-An "honest ballot" also optimally impacts the share and margin between candidates, in a way that the Leader rule fails to do.
+An "honest ballot" optimally impacts the share and margin between candidates, in a way that the Leader rule fails to do.
 An honest ballot strictly increases the gap between all candidates you approve of, and all candidates you do not approve of.
 It is an honest signal of your true preferences, and your voice *will* be heard in the election results *directly* through the approval percentages.

 By approving only Peltola, you either strengthen her lead or narrow the gap between her and everyone else.
 By extending approval to Begich, you don't narrow the gap between Peltola and Begich anymore, but you do widen the gap between Palin and Begich (i.e. Palin and everyone else).
 The one that feels more "honest" to you is the one that is more optimal in achieving an acceptable outcome.
 This is the key piece of information that ordinal voting methods fail to capture.
 Peltola voters who approve of Begich are distinct from Peltola voters who do not approve of Begich, but still prefer Begich to Palin.